 - 5. Look for any obvious coolant leaks, such as a split radiator hose.
 Everything is still extremely hot, so use caution.
-If you find a leak, it must be repaired before you continue driving (see Emergency Towing on page 217). - 6.
-If you don't find an obvious leak, check the coolant level in the radiator reserve tank (see page 128). - 7.
+If you find a leak, it must be repaired before you continue driving (see Emergency Towing on page 239). - 6.
+If you don't find an obvious leak, check the coolant level in the radiator reserve tank.
+Add coolant if the level is below the MIN mark. - 7.
 If there was no coolant in the reserve tank, you may need to add coolant to the radiator.
 Let the engine cool down until the pointer reaches the middle of the temperature gauge or lower before checking the radiator.